ErykKul/dataverse-transformer-exporter/README.md

 ### Short example written in Python

 This exporter copies only the title, the author names and the filenames of the dataset version, and outputs them in a JSON document.
 It is written in Python.

+### HTML example written in Python

+This exporter takes JSON input from a prerequisite exporter (`short_example_py` by default), and displays it as HTML.
+It is written in Python.
+In order to change the JSON input for this exporter, change the `prerequisiteFormatName` value in the `config.json` to the format name of the exporter you wish to use as input.

+### DDI PDF codebook

+This exporter is entirely based on the [DDI PDF Exporter](https://github.com/gdcc/exporter-ddipdf).
+It is simply a port of that exporter into Python (Jython).
+It illustrates how to convert XML input to PDF in an exporter.

 ## Developer guide